GSmithApps/GSmithApps/cover-letter.md

 documenter and note taker, and my coworkers recognize and value it.

-I am passionate about innovation.
+I am passionate about **innovation**.
 I'm always trying to use the best technologies I can find, and I'm always wanting to learn.
-I use ChatGPT and CoPilot extensively in my programming.
+I use ChatGPT and CoPilot extensively in my programming, and I'm always looking for the next thing.